top of page

 In addition to the North and South, the 56 ethnic groups each have their own special way of celebration.
 For example, the Tibetans in Tibet (and its neighbouring provinces) will celebrate with butter sculptures and cham masked dances, while the Zhuang in Guangxi will perform bronze drums, the Uyghur in Xinjiang celebrate with naan flatbread, lamb dishes, and various dances; and the Mongolians living in Inner Mongolia celebrate with their hand-torn mutton dishes and folksongs.

-Globally, these geographical factors impact luxury brand Chinese New Year collections, diaspora festivities, and international content producers that innovate and disseminate the customs.
-For example, the United States Consulate General in Shenyang, William M. Coleman, posted a video on Weibo in which he and his colleagues, dressed in characteristic Northeastern clothing, sang an Internet hit song about the region to celebrate the festival with the Chinese (Lu, 2026).
-Not to mention the Chinese New Year celebrations held in Europe, such as London, Paris, and Rome, by overseas Chinese, which often blend traditions from the North and the South (Travel and Tour World, 2026).
+Globally, these geographical factors impact luxury brands' Chinese New Year collections, diaspora festivities, and international content producers that innovate and disseminate the customs.
+The United States Consulate General in Shenyang, William M. Coleman, posted a video on Weibo featuring him and his colleagues dressed in characteristic Northeastern clothing, singing an Internet hit song to celebrate the festival with the locals (Lu, 2026).
+Not to mention the Chinese New Year celebrations organised by overseas communities in Europe which often blend traditions from the North and the South (Travel and Tour World, 2026).

 In the end, in China, different regions and ethnic groups celebrate the New Year in their own ways, which is often shown on media like TikTok and national TV programmes, highlighting the variation.
 Chinese New Year, as a time to celebrate family reunion and harmony, is a time for the Chinese to gather and send best wishes for the New Year, though there are sometimes debates over cultural dominance from the North.